sumed-h/Group-3/README.md

 ## Overview
 The objectives of this project are twofold.
 (1) Create a prediction model that will help our stakeholder (Zillow’s) to predict future home prices.
-(2) Create an inferential model to help potential home buyers to find a house while balancing their budget constraints and their expectations for a house.
+(2) provide an inferential analysis to be fed into on our prediction model.
 We use a housing sales dataset from King County, which includes Seattle.
 The dataset includes the prices of houses sold between May 2014 and May 2015, as well as 20 various housing features, such as the square footage of the living space, the geographical locations of the house, and so on.
 With this dataset, we are building (1) a price prediction model using the feature engineering technique, and (2) an inferential model with a multiple regression model.

 ## Business Understanding